Key takeaways

 - The best strategy depends on your debt levels, financial situation, and personal preferences.

 The cost of living and inflation are on the rise.
-According to data from the U.S. Labor Department, inflation increased at a rate of 2.9% this past August.
-The result, more and more people are relying on their credit cards to get by.
+According to data from the U.S. Labor Department, inflation increased at a rate of 2.4% from May 2024 to May 2025.
+The result is that more and more people are relying on their credit cards to get by.

 As people spend on credit, debt grows.
-The Federal Reserve put American credit card debt at $1.14 trillion in the second quarter of 2024.
+The Federal Reserve reported that American credit card debt totaled $1.18 trillion as of the first quarter of 2025.
 That is a whole mountain of debt.
-With interest rates at historic highs of nearly 23%, it’s harder than ever to repay debt.
+With interest rates at historic highs of nearly 22%, it’s harder than ever to repay debt.

 Pay more than the minimum